thombauer/thombauer.github.io/_posts/2020-11-28-ethics_in_ai.md

 <span>Photo by <a href="https://unsplash.com/@cristian_newman?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Cristian Newman</a> on <a href="https://unsplash.com/s/photos/dark-and-light?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 A growing number of small and medium companies using ml algorithms oblige on codes of ethics while data driven companies built up specific knowledge on ethical questions in data usage.
 These codes emphasis on end-to-end coordination of data related processes, data governance as management principle and the responsibility of data scienctist training ml models.
 They are designed to help with decision on different levels of involvement and stimulate discussions on etical questions when using data in a business model. (who doesn't?)
+Most tend to define some guiding lines when working with data and machine learning algorithms.
+They proclaim transparency and convict incentive systems designed to gather as much information as possible.
+Data protection is requested, bias is to be avoided, comprehensibility is promoted and personal responsibility is reinforced.
+Guiding lines proclaim a right to appeal against the decision of an algorithm and request for the understanding and communication of model limitations.

 ![matrix](/assets/img/matrix.jpg)
 <span>Photo by <a href="https://unsplash.com/@markusspiske?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Markus Spiske</a> on <a href="https://unsplash.com/s/photos/algorithm?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>